bacaar/exuCobot/util/locateVrDevices/readme.md

 # Locate VR devices
-C++ program to locate active VR devices and print their position to screen Does no rendering.
+C++ program to locate active VR devices and print their position to screen.
+Does no rendering.

-Author: Aaron Bacher
 utility functions taken from https://github.com/matinas/openvrsimplexamples

 ## Compilation